developmentseed/cogeo-mosaic/README.md

 ### Create High resolution image from Mosaic [experimental]

-The CLI provides an `merge` command to create a high-resolution COG from a mosaic.
+The CLI provides an `mosaic-to-cog` command to create a high-resolution COG from a mosaic.
-This is hightly experimental and might incure some cost if you are hosting mosaic on DynamoDB or COG files on S3.
+This might incure some cost if you are hosting mosaic on DynamoDB or COG files on S3.

-Note: This is highly experimental and a combination of VRT + gdal_translate commands might give a better result.
+Note: This is highly experimental and a combination of VRT + `rio cogeo` commands might give a better result.

 ```
-$ cogeo-mosaic merge s3://bucket/mymosaic.json -o mymosaic_fullres.tif
+$ cogeo-mosaic mosaic-to-cog s3://bucket/mymosaic.json -o mymosaic_fullres.tif
 ```

 ![](https://user-images.githubusercontent.com/10407788/88325083-9f995700-ccf2-11ea-9446-dc7f09bf23ae.png)